minprog/progbg2/intro/index.md

 The output is as expected, v1 is changed and v2 still has the intial value of 111.
 For mutable types this is different:

-    >>> v1 = [100]              # 'list': mutable type
+    >>> v1 = [111]              # 'list': mutable type
-    >>> v2 = v1
+    >>> v2 = v1                 # v2 gets bound to the same value a v1
     >>> v1.append(222)          # mutates the existing value, so also changes v2
     >>> print("v1: ", v1, "v2: ", v2, "   id(v1):", id(v1), "id(v2):", id(v2)  )
-    v1:  [100, 222] v2:  [100, 222]    id(v1): 139754131779912 id(v2): 139754131779912
+    v1:  [111, 222] v2:  [111, 222]    id(v1): 139754131779912 id(v2): 139754131779912

 Surprise!, v2 now has the same value a v1 even though v1 is changed after assignment 'v2 = v1'.
 This is because the assignment 'v2 = v1'
 binds variable v2 to the same value v1 is bound to.
-They now share the same value, the same memory, it is not a copy.
-This can also be seen by observing 'id(v1)' and 'id(v2)' are the same.
-Because it is a mutable type the value can be changed and a change in v1 will now also effect v2 and vice versa.
+They now share the same value, no copy is made.
+This can also be seen by observing 'id(v1)' and 'id(v2)' are the same, they share the same memory.
+Therefore a change in v1 will now also effect v2 and vice versa.

-Sometimes you don't want this and want 'v2' to have an independent copy of the value of 'v1'.
+Sometimes you don't want this and want 'v2' to have an independent copy of the value of 'v1' of mutable type.
 One way of doing this is to use function deepcopy():

     >>> import copy              # requires module 'copy'
-    >>> v1 = [100]               # 'list': mutable type
+    >>> v1 = [111]               # 'list': mutable type
     >>> v2 = copy.deepcopy(v1)   # deepcopy makes an independent copy
     >>> v1.append(222)           # changes v1, but doesn't change v2
     >>> print("v1: ", v1, "v2: ", v2, "   id(v1):", id(v1), "id(v2):", id(v2)  )
-    v1:  [100, 222] v2:  [100]    id(v1): 139754131347912 id(v2): 139754131363720
+    v1:  [111, 222] v2:  [111]    id(v1): 139754131347912 id(v2): 139754131363720

-Now v2 is an indepentent copy of the initial value and is not effected by any change in v1.
+Now v2 is an indepentent copy of the value of v1 and is not effected by any change in v1.
 But keep in mind that copying large values (a list with many thousands of elements) can be slow and more memory is going to be needed, so only make an independent copy if you really need one.

 ## Readability